alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 git push origin master
 ```

-Check your CI/CD pipeline (for the deployment-toolbox project) and make sure there is no error.
+Check your CI/CD pipeline (for the "deployment-toolbox" project) and make sure there is no error.

 You can also check on the Container Registry web console that the Docker image has been successfully pushed:
 * Go to the [Container Registry web console](https://cr.console.aliyun.com);
 * Click on the "Manage" link next to the "deployment-toolbox" repository;
-* Click on the "Tags" left menu item;
+* Click on the "Tags" left menu item.

 The page should display your image tags: